merlot-education/merlot-tsa-policy/README.md

 **Some conventions *must* be followed when writing policies.**

-1. The filename of the policy *must* follow rules for the naming and directory structure: the `group` is a directory inside the Git repo, while the policy name and version are used for naming the file.
-For example: `/gaiax/example_1.0.rego`.
+1. The filename of the policy *must* follow rules for the naming and directory structure: the `group`, `policy name` and `version` are directories inside the Git repo and policy file *must* be named `policy.rego`.
+For example: `/gaiax/example/1.0/policy.rego`.
+2. In the same directory there could be a data file containing static json, which is later passed to the policy evaluation runtime.
+The file *must* be named `data.json`.
+Example: `/gaiax/example/1.0/data.json`
-2. The policy package name inside the policy source code file *must* exactly match the `group` and `policy` (name) of the policy.
+3. The policy package name inside the policy source code file *must* exactly match the `group` and `policy` (name) of the policy.

 *What does all this mean?*